krenor/ldap-auth/README.md

 ### Step 2: Adjust the LDAP config to your needs

-If you have run `php artisan vendor:publish --tag="ldap"` you should see the
+If you have run `php artisan vendor:publish` you should see the
 ldap.php file in your config directory.
 Adjust the values as you need them.

 ## Usage